 Together with WASH4Work and CEO Water Mandate’s Water Resilience Coalition, we invite you to join us in rebuilding through collective action.

 Time: 11:30-1:00pm (GMT)

-This event will explore the change created by the global coronavirus pandemic, exploring the current thinking and long-term planning from business and international organisations on how they are adapting and building resilience to similar risks in the future.
-This event will explore questions such as:
+This event explored the change created by the global coronavirus pandemic, exploring the current thinking and long-term planning from business and international organisations on how they are adapting and building resilience to similar risks in the future.

 Watch the recording on YouTube, or below:

 We are delighted to have collaborated with the Institute of Civil Engineers to mark the 75th anniversary of the United Nations with the creation of 'UN75: Sustainable Engineering In Action' book.

 The book highlights our shared commitment with the Institute of Civil Engineers (ICE) and United Nations to shaping a better future and address the challenges that lie ahead.